Review: Sennheiser GSP 370 wireless gaming headset

 But the fact still remains – there’s just way too many to choose from.
 So, to make things a bit more chaotic for you, here’s a new one that I’ve been recently fiddling with over the past couple of weeks.
 Meet Sennheiser’s GSP 370 gaming headset.

-The latest gaming headset from Sennheiser runs at $199 and is aimed mainly for the PC and PlayStation 4 crowd.
 The company claims the headset is capable of storing up to 100 hours of battery life, outstanding sound performance, low-latency connection, and overall a better experience from what all the other players in the field are offering.
 So how did they do?
 Let’s find out.

 So one thing I immediately appreciated is how painless setup was